Skip to main content

 npm install @upscalerjs/esrgan-thick

 A full list of official models is available here.
-You can also use custom models others have trained.
+We can also use custom models others have trained.

 For a runnable code example, check out the guide on NPM usage.